 When parties need to communicate notices about issues relating to the contract, they specify the means of communication through a notice provision.
 Notice provisions list the address and contact information for the parties and their attorneys.
-They also list the methods in which notices may be delivered (e.g., overnight courier, hand-delivery, registered mail, etc.).
+They also list the methods by which notices may be delivered (e.g., overnight courier, hand-delivery, registered mail, email, etc.).

 How Do Parties Deal with Disputes?

 When a contractual disagreement arises, how, and where will disputes be remedied?
 In this case, a purchase agreement will include the following provisions: